Lakshana3/vsdRFtxRx/README.md

 k = Boltzmann's constant (−228 dBW/(K·Hz))

-If the system Temperature is 290 Kelvin then effective noise power is 10*Log10(kT/1mW) = -174 dBm.
+If the system temperature is 290 K, then the effective noise power is 10*Log10(kT/1mW) = -174 dBm.

 Input RF signal = LTE 20 MHz 2.4 GHz